Elliott Investment Management L.P. Disclaimer

 On occasion Elliott Advisors (UK) Limited (“EAUK") / EALL, LLP (“EALL") will be the recipient of a market sounding.
 A market sounding is an interaction between an issuer or a seller of financial instruments (or in certain circumstances, someone acting on their behalf) (together, the “Disclosing Market Participant" or “DMP") and one or more potential investors (the “Market Sounding Recipient" or “MSR"), prior to the announcement of a transaction in order to gauge the interest of MSRs in the possible transaction.
 The disclosure of inside information by a bidder prior to a takeover is also a market sounding.

-In accordance with the rules and guidance prescribed by the UK and EU Market Abuse Regulations, EAUK and EALL (as potential MSRs) have designated a number of Compliance persons as contact points to receive market soundings.
-These parties can be reached on 020 3009 1818.
+In accordance with the rules and guidance prescribed by the UK and EU Market Abuse Regulations, EAUK and EALL (as potential MSRs) have designated the following persons as contact points to receive market soundings:

 ANY COMMUNICATION BY A DMP WHICH CONCERNS A MARKET SOUNDING MUST BE ADDRESSED TO THE PERSONS ABOVE ONLY, EXCLUDING ANY OTHER ELLIOTT PERSONNEL